user2589/minicms/README.rst

     pricing
         pricing/free-plan

 - ``name`` - localized page name.
 It will appear as a text under link in menu and breadcrumbs

-- ``title`` - title of a Page, intended for use in HTML title
+- ``title`` - title of a page, intended for use in HTML title

 - ``keywords`` - page keywords intended for use in HTML meta keywords (for SEO)